volojs/volo/vololib/create/doc.md

 **templateArchive** defaults to a value of 'volojs/create-template', but any archive value that is usable by **add** can work here instead.
-The only restriction is that the archive value should resolve to a .tar.gz file and a #specific/file.js type of archive value should not be used.
+The only restriction is that the archive value should resolve to a zip file and a #specific/file.js type of archive value should not be used.